-LAW AND Social sciences Mini lectures ALL Business, law or social sciences at BCU: what makes our degrees unique?
 What makes studying a business, law or social sciences degree at Birmingham City University unique?
 In this presentation, students will explore the range of degree programmes and specialist pathways available within these subject areas.
 More importantly, they will learn about the fantastic opportunities at BCU to enhance their employability, develop transferable skills and support their career prospects.

+BLACK STUDIES

-BLACK STUDIES Black History and contemporary Black cultures One of the strengths of Black Studies is that by looking back at the history it helps us to understand what is happening in the present.
-In this session we will explore the roots of contemporary issues like representation, activism, education, immigration and globalisation.
-Drawing on the research strengths of the team we will discuss how Blackness in Britain can be understood in the histories that have produced the current moment.
+Black History and Contemporary Black Cultures

+One of the strengths of Black Studies is that its history helps us to understand the present.
+In this session, we will explore the roots of contemporary issues like representation, activism, education, immigration and globalisation.
+Drawing on the research strengths of the team, we will discuss how Blackness in Britain can be understood in the histories that have produced the current moment.
 The session will connect to topics across sociology, media studies, history, politics and related further education programmes.